peterjurich/technicalwriting/genentech.md

 Here is a list of daily accomplishments at Genentech:

 ## Nov.
+22, 2023

+Build a prototype of a new PathWorks homepage

+Build prototype of new PathWorks landing page

+Built draft information architecture for TGI site

+Create a draft information architecture for PathWorks

+## Nov.
+17, 2023

+Established communication with tech pod leaders to introduce the newly developed TGI website template.

+Enhanced the Quickstart guide through updated upgrade instructions.

+Authored comprehensive documentation on utilizing the Converge CLI for data exploration.

+Engaged in weekly one-on-one meetings with Rion for team alignment and performance review.

+Scheduled strategy discussion with Shomali regarding TGI tech charters.

+## Nov.
+10, 2023

+Finalized the integration of Rion's edits into the Converge wiki, enhancing its accuracy and comprehensiveness.

+Explored cultural competencies by viewing Navajo Nation USA.

+Participated in discussion and screening of Navajo Nation USA, facilitated by Patient Advocacy Relations and gNA.

+Brainstormed innovative strategies to augment the usability of the PathWorks website.

+Conceptualized a revision plan for the PathWorks website to enhance its usability and searchability.

+Completed GNE SAI Foundations of Competitive Intelligence training, enriching industry knowledge and competitive intelligence skills.

+## Nov.
 3, 2023

 Edited company website for content accuracy and clarity, incorporating stakeholder feedback to enhance information architecture.